|Values are valid only on day of printing.|

 Urine aluminum concentrations are likely to be increased above the reference range in patients with metallic joint prosthesis.
 Prosthetic devices produced by Zimmer Company and Johnson and Johnson typically are made of aluminum, vanadium, and titanium.
 This list of products is incomplete, and these products change occasionally; see prosthesis product information for each device for composition details.

-Monitoring metallic prosthetic implant wear
+Monitoring metallic prosthetic implant wear when a 24-hour urine cannot be collected

 Daily excretion >20 mcg/L indicates exposure to aluminum.
 Prosthesis wear is known to result in increased circulating concentration of metal ions.(1) Modest increase (10-20 mcg/specimen) in urine aluminum concentration is likely to be associated with a prosthetic device in good condition.
 Urine concentrations >50 mcg/specimen in a patient with an aluminum-based implant, not undergoing dialysis, suggest significant prosthesis wear.
 Increased urine trace element concentrations in the absence of corroborating clinical information do not independently predict prosthesis wear or failure.